 The diaphragm

 The main muscle of breathing is the diaphragm.
-This is a large flat sheet of muscle covering the base of your rib cage.
-As you breathe in, it moves down to help draw the air into your lungs, and your tummy rises.
-When you breathe out, it relaxes, returning to its natural dome shape, and allowing your tummy to rest back in.
-The diaphragm does not tire easily.
+This is a large flat sheet of muscle sitting in a dome shape at the base of your rib cage.
+As you breathe in, it flattens downward drawing the air into your lungs, and your tummy expands.
+When you breathe out, it relaxes upwards, to return to its natural dome shape, and your tummy flattens.
+The diaphragm muscle does not tire easily.

 Breathing accessory muscles

-There are many muscles around your neck, upper chest and shoulders with the role of moving your neck and arms.
+There are many smaller muscles around your neck, upper chest and shoulders which move your neck and arms.
 However, when you are breathless, these muscles can pull on your ribs to help with breathing.
 These muscles are therefore called breathing accessory muscles.

 Breathing techniques